Approximations for STERGMs Based on Cross-Sectional Data: Introduction

+To improve the efficiency of estimation in the EGMME context, \cite{Carnegie} proposed a method for approximating the coefficients of a class of STERGMs by adjusting the coefficients of an ERGM for (possibly heterogeneous) edge durations with constant dissolution hazards.
+The resulting estimates can be used either as initial values for the EGMME STERGM algorithm, or directly (when the conditions favor sufficiently good approximations).
+The goal of this method is to produce a STERGM with a cross-sectional equilibrium distribution that matches the given ERGM distribution, and equilibrium edge durations that match those defined by the constant dissolution hazards.
+It gains efficiency by leveraging the relative ease of estimating ERGMs \citep{Hummel}, specifically in the context of egocentrically sampled data \citep{ego}, and has come to be called the ``edges dissolution approximation'' (EDA).

-To apply the EDA as presented in \cite{Carnegie}, one fits an ergm, containing the cross-sectional terms of interest, to data for a single cross-sectional network (possibly specified by target statistics).
-The stergm dissolution coefficients are calculated directly from the target edge durations by equating the dissolution probability to one over the target duration (where duration may vary by dyad type according to a dyad-independent submodel of the ergm).
-The formation coefficients are then obtained by taking the ergm coefficients and subtracting off the corresponding dissolution coefficients, where the formation model terms are the same as those in the ergm.
-This approach has been used in many applied contexts \cite{JG}, \cite{J}, and is justified asymptotically in the dyad-independent case by the arguments in \cite{Carnegie}.
+Implementing the EDA as presented in \cite{Carnegie} involves the following steps.
+First, an ERGM containing the cross-sectional terms of interest is fit to data for a single cross-sectional network (possibly specified by target statistics).
+The STERGM formation model terms are the same as those in the ERGM, and the STERGM dissolution model terms are a dyad-independent submodel of the ERGM.
+Next, the dissolution coefficients are estimated directly from the target (mean) edge durations using a constant hazard model, equating the dissolution probability to the reciprocal of the target duration.\footnote{More precisely, the temporal data are the age of currently active edges.
+Mean edge age is observed for active edges, while mean edge duration is unobserved, because it is censored for edges that are currently active.
+Under a constant hazard model for dissolution, however, these two means are equal because the right-censoring exactly offsets the length bias, so estimating the mean edge age provides an estimate of the mean edge duration.} Finally, the formation coefficients are obtained by taking the ERGM coefficients and subtracting off the corresponding dissolution coefficients.
+This approximation is analogous to one commonly used in biostatistics and epidemiology when representing the relationship between disease prevalence, incidence and duration \citep{Alho}.